 [ED NOTE: This is Matt here to remind you that it takes a lot of resources to make stories like this happen.
 Please consider becoming a member of The Autopian to support more projects like this.
 Emphasis on the “like,” because this was crazy.
-David’s spent the last week trying to blast out this story, including all of Christmas Eve. – MH]
+Also, this story ran last December.
+We’re re-upping it because we want everyone to read it. – MH]

 I was amazed at how far Laurence and I had come after just four weeks “on the spanners” (as he’d put it).
 We’d turned the ute you see above into something somewhat resembling a vehicle; there were now doors, there was a windshield, there was an engine hooked to a transmission, there was a radiator, and there were bits of an electrical system.
 Plus, the neighbor, legendary hotrod builder Hud Johnston, had welded up all the rust holes with patches that we then ground down and cleaned up via liberal application of black, goopy bedliner.
 The vehicle appeared to be almost all there, but whether that’d be enough to get it over 400 miles from Dubbo, New South Wales to Deniliquin in six days was anyone’s guess.

 We still had a broken steering column, a missing fender, no face, numerous electrical faults, and a motor we had yet to hear run.
 Despite all our progress, to the layperson, the car still looked like a wreck: